amnesia-spelos/minesweepeer/README.md

-# Custom Story Template
+# Amnesia: Minesweeper

-A template repository for an Amnesia: The Dark Descent custom story
+_An Amnesia: The Dark Descent custom story where you get to play Minesweeper with a slight twist_

 ## 👩‍💼 Legal